 *The late 1960’s through the 1970’s are such a fascinating period in film history, with enough variety to keep a film buff digging their whole lives.
 It was a brief window where not only did the big studios (foreign and domestic) allow directors a now-unimaginable level of freedom to tell the stories they wanted, (from campy wonders like Barbarella to classics like Dog Day Afternoon) but where underground auteurs (and exhibitionists) could get a cheap 16mm or 8mm camera and shoot whatever they wanted.
 In the best of circumstances that meant Femina Ridens and The Lickerish Quatet.
 In less ideal circumstances, it meant severely flawed but still interesting curiosities like Uccidere in Silenzio and Matango.
 But with all that freedom, you also get a terrifying (though admittedly fascinating in its own way) peek into the darkest corners of mankind’s proclivities, like this.

 Somehow the grainy, darkened, inferior film stock of these subversive films just adds to the creep factor in some indescribable way.
 The distorted picture quality makes you feel like you’re watching the unnaturally extracted memories of a trauma victim, or the deeply repressed fantasies of a twisted, sick mind.
 It’s like someone tried to destroy or forget about this film for a reason, and you’re going against logic and decency to seek it out.
 That special quality, endemic to movies of this era (especially the amateur productions) is part of what makes them so especially horrifying.
-Modern efforts, with their clean, digitally perfected, HD, sterilized picture-quality cannot evoke such visceral reactions because it’s not a pure analog recording, warts and all, so our brains know it isn’t real.
-I don’t think it’s a coincidence that these two lone movies which managed to scare me both excelled in capturing that gritty found-footage/last-known-photograph aesthetic.
-It’s a lost art as we move away from using real film in favor of digital.
+Modern efforts, with their clean, digitally perfected, HD, sterilized picture-quality cannot evoke such visceral reactions.
+That’s because it’s not a pure analog recording, warts and all, so our brains know it isn’t real.
+I don’t think it’s a coincidence that these two lone movies which have managed to scare me both excelled in capturing this gritty found-footage/last-known-photograph aesthetic.
+It’s becoming a sort of minor lost art as we move away from using real film in favor of digital.